Vinodh-Machireddy/ml/Learnings.md

 	2. List of dictionary and get first value, & all keys
 	3. Where you deploy python file
 	4. when we give Google.com in browser, what it  runs internally and how it know to which server to go.
+	5. Why f1 score formula is like that
+	6. Explainer

 ## Epam:
 	1. What output ml pipeline gives
 	2. Where you deploy it
 	3. Data Points of your current project
 	4. where do you deploy kubeflow
+	5. KFP stages and what cloud services you used